TypeFox/monaco-languageclient/docs/guides/configuration.md

 ## Extended Mode Configuration

 Extended Mode provides a rich feature set by leveraging VSCode services.
 This is generally the recommended mode for most applications.
-If you use extended mode `MonacoVscodeApiWrapper` will automatically initialize Textmate and Themes related services.
-This disable monarch and language related feature in `monaco-editor` and only allows to build a "partial" VSCode Web application.
+If you use extended mode, `MonacoVscodeApiWrapper` will automatically initialize Textmate and Themes related services.
+This disables monarch and language related feature in `monaco-editor` and only allows to build a "partial" VSCode Web application.

 ### Basic Extended Configuration